eljlgl3l/MemoryCard-Final/README.md

 ## Known Issues

 - **Reload**: Unfortunately, any new games or updated playtime you add when using the app only stays persistent on restart of the app while your phone (or emulator, in the case of Android Studio) is running.
 If you are using Android Studio to run the app, every time you restart the actual running of the code, your CSV file may not stay persistent in your emulator.
- - **Adding Playstation games**: Sometimes, adding a game with the console name being "PS1", "PS2" etc. is not
+ - **Adding Playstation games**: Sometimes, adding a game with the console name being "PS1", "PS2" etc. does not work.
+Try "Playstation "
  - **Updating favorite count in Statistics**: Sometimes, the number of the console with most favorited games in the Statistics tab will not update unless more than 1 game with the status of being a favorite has been added since reload
  - **Loading time for Images**: Since images are being pulled from the internet via the user's input, it may take a few seconds for images to load on in the library screen.